guillaumem-theodo/aws-workout/1-networking/107-vpc-endpoint/README.md

   - Behind the scene, these gateway endpoints relies on Route Tables and PrefixLists (a list of IPs managed by AWS)
 - **Interface VPC Endpoints** for ALL OTHERS services.
   - Behind the scene, these interface endpoints deal with Elastic Network Interface (ENI) and AWS PrivateLink
-  - Interface VPC Endpoints can be used with your own services
+  - NB: Interface VPC Endpoints can be used with your own services (AWS Endpoint Service)

 (this difference is important for many certification questions 😉)